pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 The rest of the validation is performed in Move code, which is run using the Move VM with gas metering disabled.
 Each kind of transaction payload has a corresponding prologue function that is used for validation.
-These prologue functions are defined in the `AptosAccount` module of the Aptos Framework:
+These prologue functions are defined in the `PontAccount` module of the Pont Framework:

 * Single-agent `EntryFunction` and `Script`: The prologue function is `script_prologue`.
 In addition to the common checks listed below, it also calls the `is_script_allowed` function in the `TransactionPublishingOption` module to determine if the script should be allowed.
-A script sent by an account with `has_aptos_root_role` is always allowed.
+A script sent by an account with `has_pont_root_role` is always allowed.
 Otherwise, a `Script` payload is allowed if the hash of the script bytecode is on the list of allowed scripts published at `0x1::TransactionPublishingOption::TransactionPublishingOption.script_allowlist`.